Bradford City stadium fire: Dramatisations, documentaries and published works

+In May 2025, the 40th anniversary of the incident, a documentary called Unforgotten: The Bradford City Fire was released by the BBC.

 Calls for a new inquiry

-Following his own 15 year investigation Into the fire, which killed four of his family members while he escaped, former tax accountant Martin Fletcher released 56: The Story of the Bradford Fire (2015).
+Following his own 15-year investigation into the fire, which killed four of his family members while he escaped, former tax accountant Martin Fletcher released 56: The Story of the Bradford Fire (2015).
 Nigel Adams – who worked for 12 years as a fire investigator with a British fire service – was spurred on by the book to join the call for a fresh inquiry, stating that Fletcher's book was "one of the best accounts of a fire, as seen from a victim's point of view, and as a piece of investigative writing, I have ever read".
-He agreed that the inquiry into Bradford, led by the judge Oliver Popplewell, was inadequate and that there are many unanswered questions.
+He agreed that the inquiry into Bradford, led by the judge Oliver Popplewell, was inadequate and that "there are many unanswered questions".
 He went on to state:

 "In 1985 fire investigation in Britain was in its infancy and some would say at that time most fire investigators were not much more than dust-kickers.
 Like all areas of forensic investigations, it has come on leaps and bounds.
 However, there is a lot in this book that troubles me about the science, or lack of it, used in the testing of the investigators' hypothesis as to the source of the ignition.
 The book also raises concerns about the speed of the inquiry and the fact that it commenced a few weeks after the fire and lasted for only a few days, whereas other inquiries into similar incidents, pre and post the Bradford fire, have taken years to come to fruition and months to be heard.
 The fact the inquiry also embraced the investigation into another incident which happened on the same day, a riot in which a young boy died at Birmingham City, makes it seem more frivolous."

 Adams also went on to state that "I have read in some newspapers that he is being berated for his campaign to have a new inquiry.
 I don't see that.
 There is no malicious vendetta, there is no over-exaggeration, there are no trumped-up facts.
 It is a simple account laid out for all to see.
 Fletcher has taken facts and presented them in such a way that it should make it moralistically impossible for this incident not to be looked at again."

-On 26 January 2016, the IPCC declined calls for an investigation and published its full response online.
+On 26 January 2016, the Independent Police Complaints Commission declined calls for an investigation and published its full response online.